 Racism is a system

-Racism in the company can show itself through individual cases of overt racist discrimination.
-But it must be understood above all as a system within which racist discrimination happens.
-This system does not stop at organisations, of course, and is thus part of the organisational structure until active anti-racist measures are taken.
-The sociologist Vanessa Thompson refers to this in an interview with the Taz. interview with the Taz on the subject of institutional racism in the police: "The question is not: Are we racist?
+Racism in a company can manifest itself through individual cases of overt racist discrimination.
+However, it must primarily be understood as a system within which racist discrimination occurs.
+This system naturally does not stop at organizations and is therefore part of the organizational structure until active anti-racist measures are taken.
+In an interview with the Taz on the subject of institutional racism in the police, sociologist Vanessa Thompson refers to important questions for reflection: "The question is not: Are we racist?
 It must be: How can we prevent ourselves from reproducing racism?"

 Anti-Schwarzer Rassismus im Arbeitskontext